Danny Nalliah

-Daniel "Danny" Nalliah (born 1964) is a Sri Lankan Australian evangelical Christian pastor and young earth creationist.
+Daniel "Danny" Nalliah (born 1964) is a Sri Lankan Australian evangelical Christian pastor.
 He was the leader of the now-dissolved Rise Up Australia political party and is the president of Catch the Fire Ministries.
 Nalliah defended against a lawsuit brought by the Islamic Council of Victoria under Victoria's Racial and Religious Tolerance Act.
 In this case, Judge Michael Higgins found in favour of the Islamic Council of Victoria, which took the action against Catch the Fire, but his decision was overturned by the Victorian Court of Appeal.

 Nalliah used to be associated with the Australian Christian Churches.

 Early years

 According to his biography published by the Catch the Fire Ministries, Daniel Nalliah was born in Sri Lanka to minority Sri Lankan Tamil parents who spoke English as their first language.
 However, he was schooled at the Nugegoda Tamil Mahavidyalaya in Colombo, where all teaching was in done in Tamil.
 He was introduced to the "ways of God" by an Australian missionary.
 In his youth, he played at a number of night clubs in Colombo as a drummer before turning to religion.
 He also worked as an underground missionary in Saudi Arabia before migrating to Australia in 1997.

 After moving to Australia and founding Catch the Fire Ministries, Nalliah travelled extensively, preaching to congregations in a number of countries.
 He asserts that he witnessed the healing of blind, deaf and crippled people at his prayer sessions and also claims that a dead girl was resurrected after he prayed for her.

+He is a young earth creationist.